Dr Susan Lawler

 Along with four teaching awards including an Australian Learning and Teaching Council citation, Susan has received two Higher Education Equity Support Program grants to support Albury-Wodonga’s VCE programs in genetics and chemistry in 2010 and 2011.
 She also received three Education for Sustainable Development grants in 2011 to support an ethics module in field subjects, develop a third year capstone subject in freshwater ecology, and to contribute to a new subject called Science in the Media.

-Much of Susan’s own research has focused on the evolution and ecology of freshwater crayfish, and this is often carried out in conjunction with staff at the Murray-Darling Freshwater Research Centre on the Albury-Wodonga campus.
+Much of Susan’s own research has focused on the evolution and ecology of freshwater crayfish, and this is often carried out in conjunction with staff at the Centre for Freshwater Ecosystems on the Albury-Wodonga campus.